NINGTANG1124/UPF-HFI/README.md

-# UPF-HFI: Household Food Insecurity and Ultra-Processed Food Exposure
+# UPF-HFI: Household Food Insecurity and Ultra-Processed Food

 The project investigates the association between **Household Food Insecurity (HFI)** and children’s exposure to **Ultra-Processed Foods (UPF)** in the Born in Bradford (BiB) cohort.